camproberts/camproberts.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ---
 layout: post
-category : project
+category : blog
 tagline: "Supporting tagline"
 tags : [intro, beginner, jekyll, tutorial]
+title: Jekyll

 postimg_src: images/it-looks-better-on-retina-800x448.jpeg
 postimg_w: 900
 postimg_h: 506
 postimg_alt: "NPS UAV Swarm Experiment"

+project_event: 13-04
+project_category: [communications, situational awareness]

 ---
 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
 <!--more-->
 ## Overview

 ### What is Jekyll?